 Mountain View encourages organized neighborhood CERTs.
 These are composed of a core group of CERT trained individuals and neighborhood volunteers.
 The groups provide an on-going source of disaster preparedness information to their neighborhood and conduct periodic drills to practice their CERT skills.
-See a list of existing neighborhood CERT's and contact information for the group organizer.

 In addition to the links on this page, you may contact the Office of Emergency Services for more information at 650-903-6825.